seamplex/feenox/doc/source.md

-To compile the Git repository, proceed as follows.
-This procedure does need `git` and `autoconf` but new versions can be pulled and recompiled easily.
+To compile the source tarball, proceed as follows.
+This procedure does not need `git` nor `autoconf` but a new tarball has to be downloaded each time there is a new FeenoX version.

  1. Install mandatory dependencies

     ```terminal
-    sudo apt-get install gcc make git automake autoconf libgsl-dev
+    sudo apt-get install gcc make libgsl-dev
     ```

-    If you cannot install `libgsl-dev` but still have `git` and the build toolchain, you can have the `configure` script to download and compile it for you.
+    If you cannot install `libgsl-dev`, you can have the `configure` script to download and compile it for you.
 See point\ 4 below.

  2. Install optional dependencies (of course these are _optional_ but recommended)